A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 How does it work?

 I offer an online creative dreamers group which meets fortnightly on Wednesday evenings for 90 minutes.
 The maximum group size is eight, plus me as group conductor.
-I am currently accepting new enquiries for this group.
+I am currently accepting enquiries to join the waiting list for this established online group.

 In between meetings, group members are invited to experiment with keeping a dream journal.